alaselababatunde/AI-Agents/README.md

-# AI-Agents

-# Alash Chat - A ChatGPT-Inspired AI Chatbot UI

-**Alash Chat** is a simple, elegant, and fully responsive AI chatbot interface inspired by ChatGPT and LAWS UI.
-This project demonstrates a frontend chatbot interaction flow using HTML, CSS, and JavaScript—ready for AI backend integration (Flask, Ollama, etc.).
+# 🍕 Pizza AI Agent

+A lightweight web-based chatbot interface built with Flask, HTML, and CSS.
+This AI agent simulates a pizza ordering assistant—responding to user inputs in a conversational flow.
+Inspired by modern chatbot UIs like ChatGPT and Google's Bard, the goal is to provide an interactive, clean, and responsive frontend for AI-driven pizza ordering.

 ---

-## 🚀 Features
+## ✨ Features
-- ChatGPT-style interface
-- Past conversation rendering (chat bubbles)
-- Smooth UX: user input shows in chat stream after sending
-- Ready for Flask/Ollama backend hookup
-- Lightweight and mobile-friendly

----

-## 🧠 How It Works
+- 🧠 Simulated conversation with a pizza-ordering AI

-1. User enters message in the input bar
+- 📜 Real-time message display and auto-clear input bar
-2. Message appears in the chat window
-3. Message is sent to backend (Flask)
-4. Response is shown in the conversation flow

----

-## 🛠️ Tech Stack

-- **Frontend**: HTML5, CSS3, JavaScript
-- **Backend Ready**: Flask (Python) or Ollama/LLMs
-- **Deployment Option**: PythonAnywhere, Render, etc.

----

-## 📂 File Structure
+- 💬 Scrollable chat history for seamless UX
+- ⚡ Powered by Flask and pure HTML/CSS